1EdTech Vocabulary Definition Exchange Conformance Requirements

 It is your sole responsibility to evaluate the usefulness, accuracy, and completeness of the Specification as it relates to you.

-Please refer to Document Name: IMS Vocabulary Definition Exchange Conformance Requirements Revision: 23 February 2004
+Please refer to Document Name: 1EdTech Vocabulary Definition Exchange Conformance Requirements Revision: 23 February 2004